GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 As previously mentioned, computing a #acr("WER") map is computationally intensive.
 Also, a map needs to be computed for each possible source position.
 The final formulation for the environment involves 12 possible starting positions deterministically  spread across the room.
+#draft[This is a trade off between computational cost for caching the WER maps and the diversity/difficulty of the environment.]

 #include "figures/source_positions/fig.typ"